rngoodner/fiesta-xena-notes/README.md

 ## Definition file

-This definition file uses a nvidia cuda container from dockerhub as a base to build on top of.
+This definition file uses a nvidia cuda container from dockerhub as a base to build ontop of.
 To build a Singularity container one must have root access.
 For this test I built the container on a local box and the uploaded it to Xena.
 To build a container from a definition file use: `sudo /usr/local/bin/singularity build <output-name>.sif <definition-file>`